aptuitiv/cacao/src/css/components/grid/README.md

 # Grid

 A CSS grid component.
 The grid makes use of `flexbox` to provide features that float-based layouts cannot.
-Utilizes an inline-block fallback for browsers that lack `flexbox` or `flex-wrap` support.

-Fallbacks are applied by giving the `<html>` tag a class of `no-flexbox` or `no-flexwrap`.

-Basic visual tests are in [`test/modules/grid.html`](http://aptuitiv.github.io/cacao/test/modules/grid.html) and fallback layout tests are found in [`test/modules/grid-noflex.html`](http://aptuitiv.github.io/cacao/test/modules/grid-noflex.html).
+Basic visual tests are in [`test/modules/grid.html`](http://aptuitiv.github.io/cacao/test/modules/grid.html).

 **Note**: This component relies on particular dimensions being applied to cells in the grid via other classes.
 For example,